simonetafaro/HYP_Project/README.md

 Then, going to the pages section I developed casestudy_id and casestudy_index.
 The casestudy_index page is the page containing all case studies of the company and has a filter bar to let the user filter case studies by area.
 The casestudy_id page is the page of the single case study and contains all the information regarding the case study ( e.g. title, subTitle, descriptiveText, Author etc.) but also related ones.
 Indeed, there are also related case studies which are the ones from the same area, there are related services and the people that worked on that project.
+Finally i have managed the accessibility of the whole website addressing alternative text to images and performed the maximum points on all pages.

 <pre>
     |-- components